cloudofoz/godot-smashthemesh/README.md

 - Performance may degrade significantly with very complex meshes or large numbers of fragments.
 - **Mesh Original Size Issue**: If you encounter problems fracturing the mesh, try checking the mesh's original size.
 Until this issue is fixed, there may be difficulties with meshes that are not at least 1 unit in size on at least one axis (preferably larger).
 For example, a long but thin panel may still work if at least one dimension is sufficiently large to avoid problems with the voxel grid used for fracture computation.
 - As this is a BETA version, there may be other unforeseen issues.
 Please report any bugs to the issue tracker.

+## Additional Resources

+- **[Tutorial Video by AntzGames](https://youtu.be/qMXZnxzWs8s?feature=shared)**: A clear and simple video tutorial on how to use the **SmashTheMesh** plugin.
+Great for beginners looking for a straightforward introduction to the fundamentals.

 ## Contribution